 “Where am I? (pause for a second) Where am I? (pause for a second) Where am I?

-Just sit with your “self” for a while in silence.
+Just sit and be present with your “self” for a while in silence.
 It is a profound spiritual experience that incites immediate relaxation and inner peace.

 After you practice this technique for a while, you’ll become very good at finding and connecting with your “self” and you’ll be able to achieve the goal in an instant.

 Just go inward and be present with your “self” anytime you feel stressed, anxious, worried, overworked, overwhelmed, or challenged.
 It can be put to use in any situation no matter where you are— at your desk, in a rest area on the side of the highway, in the bathroom, a hallway, the office supply closet, on the couch, at the park, your backyard, etc. Anywhere you can steal just a minute of quiet time.